kamil220/ELK-BLEDOM-CONTROL/README.md

 - If brightness is 0, it sends `(0, 0, 0)`.
 - Otherwise, it scales the desired color channels into the device's effective brightness range (`1` to `228`), multiplied by the requested brightness percentage.
 - This allows for intuitive control over both color and its intensity, mapping the user's 0-100% brightness input to the controller's actual operational range.

+## Animation Details

+The controller supports several animation effects:

+1. **Pulse** - Smoothly fades the selected color in and out.
+The animation takes 2 seconds by default and uses 20 steps for smooth transitions.

+2. **Smooth** - Creates a smooth transition between two brightness levels for the selected color.
+Useful for creating gradual lighting changes.
+By default transitions from 0% to 100% brightness over 2 seconds.

+3. **Flash** - Creates a quick on/off blinking effect with the selected color.
+By default performs 5 flashes, each lasting 200ms.

+4. **Rainbow** - Cycles through all colors of the rainbow.
+The animation takes 5 seconds to complete a full cycle by default.

+5. **Running Light** - Creates a moving light effect by transitioning through different colors.
+The sequence includes primary colors (red, green, blue) and their combinations (yellow, cyan, magenta, white).

 ## Compatible Devices